Iron Clad Reasons for Concealed Carry

 The Second Amendment affords law abiding citizens of the United States to keep and bear arms.
 The ability to conceal those firearms for our own defense is what keeps us safe.
 In this article, we're going to go over:

-three iron-clad arguments for why concealed carry isn't just another phenomena – it's a necessity.
+Three iron-clad reasons for why concealed carry isn't just another phenomena – it's a necessity.

 According to the Bureau of Justice Statistics, there are only 455,000 full-time police officers (2013) employed in the United States.
 In a nation of roughly 319 million people (2014), that means there is 1 police officer per 686 residents.
 Even if you added in the 100,000 or so part-time officers, that ratio still doesn't drop much.